duglin/spec/spec.md

 of a JSON serialization, the context attributes and the event data might both appear within the same JSON object.

+###  Context vs Data

+As described in the [Terminology](#terminology) section, there are two parts to CloudEvents: the "context attributes" and the "data" of the event itself.
+Choosing which pieces of metadata to include in each of these parts if very important.
+In general, the event data will contain all of the information about the event that occurred, while the CloudEvents context attributes will be used to convey additional metadata that might be used in ancillary actions related to the processing of the event.

+For example, the identity of the component that generated the event (the `source`) might not be part of the event data but could be useful in determining which consuming component to route the request to, therefore it is included as a context attribute.
+Sometimes it might be necessary to do some analysis across multiple events, for example to correlate events.
+To help in this processing some event producers might include additional identification information as context attributes so that event consumers can easily access this information without needing to examine (or understand) the event data.

+It is important to note that when including metadata as context attributes (either using the attributes defined in this specification, or adding extension attributes), if that metadata also happens to be part of the event data then it is not necessary (or even suggested) that it be removed from the event data.
+While this might lead to duplication of information, usage of the CloudEvents specification is not supposed to modify the normal event that a producer would generate.
+CloudEvents metadata is meant to be strictly additive in nature for the purpose of increasing the interoperability of event delivery.

 ### Extension Attributes
 CloudEvent producers MAY include additional extension attributes within the event.
 This enables event producers, or middleware, to include additional